gbarillot/dragonfly_helper/README.md

 = thumbnail_tag user.avatar, '100x100'
 ```

-Then it will generate a thumbnailed image and output an image tag like this
+It will then generate a thumbnailed image and output an image tag like this

 ```html
 <img src='/images/user_avatar.jpg' width='100px' height='100px' alt="user_avatar">